By Michael Maynor

 In 1889, a book was published titled The Wilderness Hunter, written by future president and avid sportsman Theodore Roosevelt.
 It told of his life and sporting adventures in the American West some eighteen years before becoming president.
-In the book, one story stands out among the others and it’s one that you might not expect to find in a book written by a future president.
+In the book, one story stands out among the others and it’s one that you might not expect to find in a book written by the future president.

 Still, the two men were not to be deterred by the stories told of the area and ventured deep into the remote Montana backcountry.
 There they made a quick lean-to shelter, and with few hours of daylight left, made their way up the river to scout.
 They returned at dusk to discover their cover destroyed and their belongings scattered around the campsite.
 Thinking it was a bear, they cleaned up, and Bauman set about making supper.
 His partner left to investigate some tracks, and what he found could not have been made by a bear, but something that walked upright on two legs like a man; but no man could have left those prints.